st0bb3n/197-Experiments/README.md

 # Notebook Version

 Some machines experience an sgmllib error (a module deprecated since python 2.6, removed on 3.0).
 A Notebook is provided as a workaround (to be opened on Google Colab).
+All outputs are generated using google colab

 # Requirements